casualGamer-dev/Nuon/src/lib/evloop/time_periodic.md

-@page time_periodic Time and periodic events in Tor
+@page time_periodic Time and periodic events in Nuon

 ### What time is it? ###

-We have several notions of the current time in Tor.
+We have several notions of the current time in Nuon.

 The *wallclock time* is available from time(NULL) with second-granularity and tor_gettimeofday() with microsecond